My Camera Bag – Cake Photography & Food Photography

 The turning point.

-As neighbors we often send goodies to each other and once or twice he clicked my cupcakes so beautifully.
+As neighbors, we often send baked goodies to each other and once or twice he clicked my cupcakes so beautifully.
 Just simple cupcakes and I’d go wow.
 Is that my cupcake?

-- the first advice he gave me was to change my camera asap!!
+- The first advice he gave me was to change my camera asap!!

 Don’t laugh!!
-I use to consider myself technology impaired cause it all went over my head until I started blogging five years ago.
+I use to consider myself technology impaired because it all went over my head until I started blogging five years ago.
 Blogging taught me SO MUCH!!
-Anyway, I got me the Lightroom Photo Editing Software and of course PhotoShop!!
+Anyway, I got me the Lightroom Photo Editing Software.

 This really turned things around for me.
 I began to see that my work looked more crisp and clean.
-My food pictures were so much more brighter and realistic.
+My food pictures were so much brighter and realistic.